copsahl/automatic-goggles/README.md

 - Some automation with Post-Exploitation.

 ## Current issues
-- When you are in a shell running commands, you have to hit enter twice for the command to actually run and recive output.
+- When you are in a shell running commands, you have to hit enter twice for the command to actually run and receive output.
 - Many other error handling things I need to go in and do.

 ## Demonstration